"...quite touching...I was crying at the end, it was so beautiful." |

 Maybe, if she stared at

-the mirror long enough... through the tears and the redness... then backward
+the mirror long enough... through the tears and the redness... floating backward

 behind her eyes, and into the shelter of a warm thought... she might just stop